Project type: Energy Efficiency

 Especially for lorries, alternative fuel technologies have yet to be implemented.
 The reasons for this are high investment costs and a lack of practical experience.
 Thanks to the subsidy from the M-climate fund, Migros cooperatives receive a financial incentive to invest in the transition to alternative trucks.
 The aim of the programme is to promote environmentally friendly and innovative truck engines in Switzerland, to gather experience in the use of such trucks in practice and to reduce CO₂ emissions.

 The programme is open to all Migros cooperatives fulfilling the registration form admission criteria.
 Cooperatives which are interested can apply by registration form for a subsidy to purchase one or more alternative fuel lorries.
 Participants with trucks admitted to the programme up to the year 2024 are eligible for support.
-Trucks registered in 2019-2022 will be allocated a higher subsidy to honour the pioneer work.
+Trucks for which the purchase or leasing contract is concluded in 2022 will be subsidized with a higher contribution in recognition of the pioneering work.
+The amount of the subsidies as well as further information on the process can be found in the directions.

 Through the use of climate-friendly engines, Migros is making a valuable contribution to the decarbonisation of goods transport in Switzerland.
 The climate protection programme exclusively promotes trucks with alternative engines which run on electricity, hydrogen or domestic biogas from renewable sources.
 On request, further alternative engines can be examined for admission to the programme.